jonsimonsen/Countem/README.md

 -test_counts.py contains some basic tests of the counter class.
 -a different file has been made to test a few of the possible cases for input to countem.py.
 It will not be published in the repo.

+-Changed the repo name to Countem since focus has moved from the counter class itself to the counter management application.

 # Temporary version 0.155:
 -Can save all counters to file.
 -Can modify a counter.